-West Coast Environmental Law, the Secretariat of Sue Big Oil, is a non-profit organisation, and its lawyers earn well below the normal rate.
-The lawyers for this lawsuit would be selected by the local governments filing the lawsuit.
-We anticipate that the lawyers would work at reduced rates and be supported by volunteer lawyers, law students, in-house municipal lawyers and lawyers working for public interest non-profit organisations.
+The lawyers for this lawsuit would be selected by the local governments filing the lawsuit, and there is no expectation that West Coast Environmental Law (the Secretariat to Sue Big Oil) and other lawyers involved in the campaign will be retained.
+We anticipate that the lawyers that the local governments hire would include lawyers working at reduced rates and with the support of volunteer lawyers, law students, in-house municipal lawyers and lawyers working for public interest non-profit organisations.

 When it comes to climate change, there is no single approach or solution that will fix the problem.
 We need to do everything we can to prevent and manage the effects of climate change.
 Reducing one’s carbon footprint is a good idea – especially if it’s a large carbon footprint!
 But fossil fuel companies, among the biggest polluters, need to do their part too.

 Climate change is already causing, and will continue to cause devastation in our communities for decades to come.
 And the most marginalised people within our communities are the most vulnerable to climate impacts.
 Therefore our communities still need a way to pay for the skyrocketing costs of climate damage, adaptation and preparedness.
 Suing Big Oil will help communities pay for climate costs – and will force a change in industry.